nicross/syngen-template/README.md

 # syngen
-A spatial sound and synthesis engine for accessible audio game development and experience design.
+A spatial sound and synthesis framework for accessible audio game development and experience design.

+## Disclaimer
+This repository is experimental and subject to change.
+Use at your own risk.

 ## Overview
-This repository provides a basic skeleton for getting started with any project.
+This repository provides a basic template for getting started with any project.

 Its JavaScript code is split into three namespaces:
 - The `engine` namespace provides a light wrapper around the [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) with tools to quickly build synths and position them as props on a two-dimensional stage.